rticommunity/rticonnextdds-examples/examples/connext_dds/network_capture/01_shared_memory_and_udp/c++11/README.md

 ./network_capture_subscriber -d <domain_id> -s <samples_to_receive>
 ```

-The applications accept up to three arguments:
+The applications accept up to two arguments:

 1. The `<domain_id>`.
 Both applications must use the same domain id in order to
     communicate.
 The default is 0.